6 Stages of a Startup and What You Should Be Doing at Each One

-Like any other growing thing, businesses have lifecycles.
-Start-ups, in particular, follow a specific set of stages as they develop.
+Like any other growing thing, all businesses have lifecycles, and although many factors influence growth, there are 6 specific stages of a startup as they develop.
 Though the time spent in each stage will be different for every growing company, there are six main phases.
 Why does it matter what start-up stage your company is presently in?
 “Knowing where you are in your journey will help you manage your time and resources efficiently,” writes Rahul Varshneya in “4 Definitive Ways to Grow Your Startup.”
 With a sense of what’s to come, you can effectively plan for success in later phases.
 Here’s a look at the six stages of a start-up and what you can expect from each one.

 Stage 1: Concept and Research